mmAbdelhay/blog-system-backend/README.md

 ## Installation steps

-    1. Make sure that Git is installed.
+    1. Make sure that Git, MongoDB is installed.
     2. Open the terminal in an empty directory and type $ git clone https://github.com/mmAbdelhay/blog-system-backend.git
     3. Once it’s done make sure you have Node and NPM installed
     4. Open the directory that appeared and in the terminal type $ npm install